brodiewebdt/fem-testimonials-grid-section/README.md

 ### What I learned

 This is another redo of the testimonials grid section.
 It came out much closer to the design than the first time.
 I learned a lot about how to use grid and flexbox together to get the layout I wanted.
-I also continued to sue custom properties for the colors, font sizes and spacing.
+I also continued to use custom properties for the colors, font sizes and spacing.

 ### Continued development